dallen72/LoanToValue/README.md

 Visualizer for finding the optimal down payment amount on a rental property, given certain parameters

+TODO: design a test plan for this app.
+The output is not calculating correctly.

 ## Files:

 ### runScenario.py
 Main program file.
-Algorithm shown below.

 ### Calendar.py
 File for shared state.
 Uses the Borg antipattern.